spoonconsulting/cordova-plugin-background-upload/README.md

  ## iOS
 The plugin runs on ios 10.0 and above and internally uses [AFNetworking](https://github.com/AFNetworking/AFNetworking).
 AFNetworking uses [NSURLSession](https://developer.apple.com/library/content/documentation/Cocoa/Conceptual/URLLoadingSystem/Articles/UsingNSURLSession.html#//apple_ref/doc/uid/TP40013509-SW44) under the hood to perform the upload in a background session.
-When an uploaded is initiated, it will continue until it has been completed successfully or if the user kills the application.
+When an upload is initiated, it will continue until it has been completed successfully or if the user kills the application.
 If the application is terminated by the OS, the uploads will still continue.
 When the user relaunches the application, after calling the init method, events will be emitted with the ids of these uploads.
-If the user chose to kill the application by swiping it up from the multitasking pane, the uploads will not be continued.
+If the user kills the application by swiping it up from the multitasking pane, the uploads will not be continued.
 Upload tasks in background sessions are automatically retried by the URL loading system after network errors as decided by the OS.

 ## Android
 The minimum api level require is 21 and the background file upload is handled by the [android-upload-service](https://github.com/gotev/android-upload-service) library.
-If the application is killed while uploading, either by the user or the OS, all uploads will be stopped.
-When the app is relaunched, the ids of these uploads will be emitted to the error listener.
+If you have configured a notification to appear in the notifications area, the uploads will continue even if the user kills the app manually.
 If an upload is added when there is no network connection, it will be retried as soon as the network becomes reachable unless the app is already killed.

-On android Oreo, there are more strict limits on background services and it's recommended to use a foreground service with an ongoing notification to get more time for service execution: https://developer.android.com/about/versions/oreo/background
+On android Oreo and above, there are strict limits on background services and it's recommended to use a foreground service with an ongoing notification to get more time for service execution: https://developer.android.com/about/versions/oreo/background.
 Hence to prevent the service from being killed, a progress notification is needed on Android 8+.

 ## Migration notes for v2.0
-- When v2 of the plugin is launched on an app containing uploads still in progress from v1 version, it will mark all of them as failed with `errorCode` 500 so that they can be retried.
+- When v2 of the plugin is launched on an app containing uploads still in progress from v1 version, it will mark all of them as `FAILED` with `errorCode` 500 so that they can be retried.
-- If an upload is cancelled, an event with status `FAILED`, an error code `-999` will be broadcasted in the global callback.
-It is up to the application to properly handle cancelled upload callbacks.
+- If an upload is cancelled, an event with status `FAILED` and error code `-999` will be broadcasted in the global callback.
+It is up to the application to properly handle cancelled callbacks.
 - v2 removes the events `success`, `error`, `progress` and instead uses a single callback for all events delivery:
     ```javascript
     uploader.on('event', function (event) {